 ABOUT

-Tommaso George Sacchi was born in Florence Italy in 1971.
-He studied architecture in Florence, dropping out in 1996 to move to London to co-found the digital innovation studio UNIT9.
+He studied architecture, dropping out to move to London to co-found the digital innovation studio UNIT9.

 He is best known for his large-scale, portraits, his nudes as well as his lowlight night scenes and abstract forms.